vasakamoto/compass_uol_july/README.md

 # Others:

-The project didn't require the use of a database, but it helped with the visualization of the requests.
+The project didn't require the use of a database, but it helped with the visualization of the requests and was an opportunity to experience it for the first time.

  The field `id` was necessary because it was present in the body request of the examples used in the briefing.
 The `params` e `find` functions uses the `id` field of the body instead of using the `ObjectId` generated automatic with the MongoDB modole.